Description For Chinese Cabbage Seeds

 Sowing method: Transplantation.

 Because the seeds are small in size, Chinese Cabbage plant is grown by transplantation method.
-Seeds are first sown indoors in seedling trays or outdoors on seed beds & later the seedlings are transplanted into the container or in raised beds.
+Seeds are first sown indoors in seedling tray or outdoors on seed beds & later the seedlings are transplanted into the containers or in raised beds.

-Sowing container: Seedling trays/ seed cups/ small polybags/ Seed bed.
+Sowing container: Seedling trays/ seed cups/ small polybags or grow bag/ Seed bed.

 Steps for seed sowing (Seed starting) in a container: